Imtiaz Dharker

-Dharker was a member of the judging panel for the 2008 Manchester Poetry Prize, with Gillian Clarke and Dame Carol Ann Duffy.
+Dharker was a member of the judging panel for the 2008 Manchester Poetry Prize, with Gillian Clarke and Carol Ann Duffy.
 In 2011, she judged the Foyle Young Poets of the Year Award with the poet Glyn Maxwell.
-In 2012 she was nominated a Parnassus Poet at the Festival of the World, hosted by the Southbank Centre as part of the Cultural Olympiad 2012, the largest poetry festival ever staged in the UK, bringing together poets from all the competing Olympic nations.
+In 2012 she was nominated a Parnassus Poet at the Festival of the World, hosted by the Southbank Centre as part of the Cultural Olympiad 2012.

 Family

 Dharker was born in Lahore, Punjab, Pakistan.
 She grew up in Glasgow where her family moved when she was less than one year old.
 She was married to Simon Powell, the founder of the organisation Poetry Live, who died in October 2009 after an 11 year battle with cancer.

-Her daughter, Ayesha (whose father is Anil Dharker), is an actress in international films, television and stage.
+Her daughter, Ayesha Dharker (whose father is Anil Dharker), is an actress in international films, television and stage.

-Themes
+Poetry

 The main themes of Dharker's poetry include home, freedom, journeys, geographical and cultural displacement, communal conflict and gender politics.
-All her books are published by Bloodaxe Books.
+All of her books are published by Bloodaxe Books.